-SEM: What Is Search Engine Marketing?
+SEM: What Is Search Engine Marketing in Advertising?

-Search Engine Marketing encompasses both SEO techniques and search engine advertising.
-However, most marketers use SEM to refer exclusively to search engine advertising, or paid results.
-To avoid confusion, in this article we will use SEM to refer to search engine advertising and paid advertising.
+Search engine marketing encompasses both SEO techniques and search engine advertising.
+However, most marketers use SEM to refer exclusively to search engine advertising or paid results.
+To avoid confusion, we will use SEM to refer to search engine advertising and paid advertising.

 Basic SEM Concepts

 SEM is a very broad topic that has many different avenues to explore.
-Below, we've linked to some articles to more specific topics within the SEM methodology.
+Below, we've linked some articles to more specific topics within the SEM methodology.

 Advantages and Disadvantages of SEM

 Undoubtedly, search engine marketing is a powerful tool for almost all types of brands.
 Let's examine some advantages and disadvantages to evaluate when and how to use SEM.

 - Highly measurable: SEM campaigns are very measurable; with tools like Google Ads, you can track your results and see how your investment is performing.

 - Real-time monitoring: You can monitor your SEM campaigns in real-time to see how everything is progressing and make changes as needed.

 - Pay per click: You only pay for the results.
 You can control the maximum daily budget you are willing to invest and the maximum cost per click and make sure you’re not wasting money.